A. R. Meek: Early life and education

-Meek was born in Greenfield, Indiana in 1834 to Cornwell and Rowena Meek.
+Meek was born in Greenfield, Indiana, in 1834.
 In 1857, Meek attended Harvard University, graduating the next year.
 He moved to Florida in 1868 and was admitted into the Florida Bar on April 9, 1868.

 Political career

-Governor Harrison Reed, who, similarly to Meek, was a Midwesterner who came to Florida after the American Civil War, appointed Meek as the eighth Florida Attorney General.
+Governor Harrison Reed, who like Meek was a Midwesterner who came to Florida after the American Civil War, appointed Meek as the eighth Florida Attorney General.

-During Meek's tenure, the Florida Senate attempted to impeach Reed twice.
+During Meek's tenure the Florida Senate attempted to impeach Reed twice.
 As a result of the first impeachment attempt, Lieutenant Governor William Henry Gleeson claimed the title of Governor of Florida.
-However, Meek, a supporter of Reed, sued Gleeson on behalf of the people of Florida.
+Meek, a supporter of Reed, sued Gleeson on behalf of the people of Florida.
 The trial, Florida v.
-Gleeson, went to the Florida Supreme Court, where many of the recent appointees were supporters of Reed.
-Not surprisingly, the Court ruled Gleeson's claim unconstitutional and removed him from office as Lieutenant Governor on December 14, 1868.
+Gleeson, went to the Florida Supreme Court, where many of the recent appointees were supporters of Reed and the Court ruled Gleeson's claim unconstitutional and removed him from office as Lieutenant Governor on December 14, 1868.

 Meek resigned as Florida Attorney General in 1870 due to his health.
 He later served as a U.S. Court Commissioner and as the Chief Supervisor of Elections for the Northern District of Florida.